timor66/WinEQ/README.md

 # WinEQ
-Graphical equalizer for Windows with VU-meters and effects.
+Paragraphic equalizer for Windows with VU-meters and effects.

 Made with Delphi Pascal.